chharvey/counterpoint/docs/reference/types.md

 followed by a float at index `1`, followed by a string at index `2`.
 Its count is 3.
 Entries cannot be added or removed — the count of the tuple cannot change — but entries can be reassigned:
 We could set the last entry to the string `'twelve'`.

-“Sparse tuples” have “empty slots” where items should be.
-Such a tuple can arise from setting values at entries ahead of unset entries.
-Sparse tuples are typically hard to work with because they can cause errors during iteration.
-Programmers should take care to avoid them whenever possible.
-The **count** of a tuple refers to the number of its *entries*, not *items*.
-Thus a sparse tuple’s count will be larger than the number of items it contains.

 Tuple literals are comma-separated expressions within square brackets.
 Tuple types use the same syntax, but instead of value expressions